sonyc-project/seeing-sound-dataset/README.md

 # Contents

-There are 60 soundscape audio and annotation files.
+There are 60 soundscape audio files and 60 corresponding annotation files.

 ## Audio files
 The audio files are in WAV format and are named as follows: `soundscape-<soundscape_id>_m<max_polyphony_level>_g<gini_polyphony_level>.<wav>`, e.g. `soundscape-0-m0-g0.wav`